 CU@BC students are responsible for returning their room to the same condition it was in when they moved in (including cleaning their room and/or moving furniture back to original positions).
 Students will be responsible for any damage or cleaning fines assessed.
 Additionally, students will be responsible for any improper or late check-out fees and/or replacement charges for lost or non-returned keys.
 Fines & fees will be assessed for Barnard by the CU Housing Office on your SSOL account.

 CU@BC students who wish to bridge housing prior to the start of Summer Housing (either at Columbia or Barnard) must apply for May Interim housing at Barnard and would pay the BC May Interim fee to Barnard.

 Similarly, Columbia students with a Fall room assignment at Barnard who wish to bridge housing after the end of Summer Housing (either at Columbia or Barnard) must apply for August Interim housing at Barnard and would pay the BC August Interim fee to Barnard.

 Students may apply for Early Winter Return, to return to housing starting 9am on Sunday, January 7, 2018 (i.e. prior to the official January 13 reopening of the residence halls for the Spring).
 See http://barnard.edu/reslife/winterbreak/early-return for more information.
 Permission for Early Winter Return is not guaranteed and approval should not be assumed.
 Students should plan accordingly in case their request cannot be approved.

 CU@BC students are not automatically approved for housing during Winter Break or for the Early Winter Return period.

 Selecting into a specific space in Barnard housing as part of the Housing Exchange is intended to be an academic-year-long commitment.
 Thus, room changes for CU@BC students within Barnard housing are typically not available.
 Requests may be considered in special circumstances, but Barnard students will be prioritized for vacancies first and any changes must be approved by Columbia Housing Services.
 Students who wish to move back to the Columbia campus must receive permission from Columbia Housing Services.
-Requests for a CU student to move from a Columbia residence hall to the Barnard campus will considered only in rare circumstances and depend on the balance of the BC/CU Housing Exchange.
+Requests for a CU student to move from a Columbia residence hall to the Barnard campus will considered only in rare circumstances and are dependent upon on the balance of the BC/CU Housing Exchange count.